 The aim of the present research was to replicate, with extensions in some cases, several of the experiments on the launching and entraining effects reported by Michotte (1946/1954/1963).

 The launching effect is well established and has been confirmed in numerous subsequent studies (Gordon, Day, & Stecher, 1990; Hubbard, 2013a, 2013b; Schlottmann, Ray, Mitchell, & Demetriou, 2006; Scholl & Tremoulet, 2000).
 Evidence from neuroscience, perceptual processing, and developmental studies converges on the conclusion that the launching effect is a perceptual phenomenon, generated in automatic perceptual processing, not a product of post-perceptual cognition.
 In neuroscience it has been found that typical stimuli for the launching effect activate areas in the visual system of the brain, distinctively from non-causal control stimuli (Blakemore, Fonlupt, Pachot-Clouard, Darmon, Boyer, Meltzoff, Segebarth, & Decety, 2001; Blos, Chatterjee, Kircher, & Straube, 2012; Fugelsang, Roser, Corballis, Gazzaniga, & Dunbar, 2005; Roser, Fugelsang, Dunbar, Corballis, & Gazzaniga, 2005).
 The perceptual nature of the launching effect is shown by evidence that it can influence other contemporaneous perceptual processing.
 Moors, Wagemans, and de-Wit (2017) used a method called continuous flash suppression, in which a dynamic noise stimulus is presented to one eye and a stimulus of interest is presented to the other eye with gradually increasing contrast, until the participant reports detection of any part of the stimulus.
 Participants did not have to report a causal impression, just any element of the stimulus.
-Detection occurred sooner for launching stimuli than for non-causal controls, supporting the hypothesis that causality is constructed at an early stage of perceptual interpretation.
-Typical stimuli for the launching effect induce retinotopic adaptation, meaning adaptation specific to the retinal location to which the stimuli were presented (Kominsky & Scholl, 2020; Rolfs, Dambacher, & Cavanagh, 2013), also indicative of the causal impression being a product of perceptual processing.
+Detection occurred sooner for launching stimuli than for non-causal controls, supporting the hypothesis that causality is constructed at an early stage of perceptual interpretation.1 Typical stimuli for the launching effect induce retinotopic adaptation, meaning adaptation specific to the retinal location to which the stimuli were presented (Kominsky & Scholl, 2020; Rolfs, Dambacher, & Cavanagh, 2013), also indicative of the causal impression being a product of perceptual processing.
 If a stimulus is presented in which the black square stops before reaching the red square and the gap between them is filled with a stationary object, the size of the gap is underestimated, as compared to non-causal control stimuli (Buehner & Humphreys, 2010).
 That illusory spatial contraction is greater at the end of the stationary object contacted by the black square than at the other end, further indicating involvement of perceived causality in generating the illusion (Chen & Yan, 2020).
-The perceived trajectory of apparent motion varies depending on whether the objects in question are causal objects in a launching display or not (Kim, Feldman, & Singh, 2013), showing that the causal interpretation occurs prior to, and influenced, the construction of apparent motion.
+The perceived trajectory of apparent motion varies depending on whether the objects in question are causal objects in a launching display or not (Kim, Feldman, & Singh, 2013), showing that the causal interpretation occurred prior to, and influenced, the construction of apparent motion.
 Developmental evidence also supports the claim that the launching effect is a perceptual phenomenon: infants aged about six months respond to launching stimuli and non-causal controls as if a causal impression has occurred with the launching stimulus (Kominsky, Strickland, Wertz, Elsner, Wynn, & Keil, 2017; Leslie & Keeble, 1987; Newman, Choi, Wynn, & Scholl, 2008; Muentener & Bonawitz, 2017).